TOP

 Day 10: Don Khong – Pakse – Departure

-After breakfast transfer to Pakse airport for your flight to return home
+After breakfast, transfer to Pakse Airport for your return flight home.

 Price Includes: